Sending best wishes to all. We look forward to seeing you again in 2024.

-Pre-release reservations are now open for the 64th Annual Autumn Kinngait (Cape Dorset) Collection (official release date is Saturday, October 21, 2023).
+Pre-release reservations are now open for the 64th Annual Autumn Kinngait (Cape Dorset) Collection (official release (sales start) date is Saturday, October 21, 2023).
 34 new works by 20 Artists.

 You may preview the entire Autumn Collection at this link (or, click tab, top of page 'Kinngait 2023').